Platform

 | Settlements | Settlement period | Daily |

-Ads data from yesterday is incomplete because Amazon attributes conversions over a 14-day window.
+Amazon attributes ad conversions over a 14-day window.
+Yesterday's ads data is incomplete — ACOS will appear artificially high because sales haven't been fully attributed.
 The numbers stabilize after about 3 days.
-If you query yesterday's ads data, ACOS will appear artificially high because sales haven't been fully attributed yet.

 |---|---|